About Dental Implants

 - Dentures cover the roof of your mouth and interfere with your sense of taste and enjoyment of food.

-Dr. Perlman recommends that dentures be stabilized with dental implants that snap into the denture.
+Dr. Perlman and Dr. Molina recommend that dentures be stabilized with dental implants that snap into the denture.
 This greatly improves chewing power and stops the denture from moving around.
 Additional implants allow the denture to be fixed permanently, providing even greater stability.

 Dental implants preserve and stimulate natural bone, and actually help to stimulate bone growth and prevent bone loss.